What Motivates You? 10 Best Example Answers

-But first, let’s explore why interviewers ask the question in the first place and what they are hoping to learn from your reply.
 In many cases, the interviewer simply wants to get a sense of your personality.
 Asking an open question leaves room for individuality.
 As organizations continue to place a high value on company culture, they will use interview questions to get a better sense of who you are as a person and how you may or may not meld with the culture.

 Secondly, the interviewer wants to find out how you react in the face of adversity--and not just the adversity of being asked an open-ended interview question.
 They want to know how you respond to challenges.
-Do you shrink back, or do you attack them head on?
+Do you shrink back, or do you attack them head-on?
 What do you do if you’re given a task that falls outside of your usual job description or you are given a project that is especially tough?
 Your reply to “what motivates you?” answers a multitude of questions.

 So how do you offer a memorable answer?
 Here are a few quick tips for what to do and what not do when answering “what motivates you?” in an interview.

-Best Practices For Answering “What motivates you?”
+Best Practices For Answering “What Motivates You?”
 In A Job Interview

 4. Be specific.
 Whenever possible, connect your answer to a measurable result or outcome from a previous role.

-5. Never answer with “I don’t know” or “I’m not sure.”
+5. Be prepared.
+Never answer with “I don’t know” or “I’m not sure.”
 Interview preparation is key.
 You should always assume that you will be asked an open-ended question like “what motivates you?” and you should have a good response practiced and ready to deliver.

 The best tip for confidently answering any interview question is to practice until you are comfortable with your responses.
 Even if the questions vary in your live interview, you’ll be far less likely to be caught off guard if you’ve thought through potential questions and are comfortable tailoring answers to fit your personal narrative.
 To help prepare for your next interview, here are some sample answers to practice, modify and perfect.

-Example Interview Answers To “What motivates you?”
+10 Example Answers To “What Motivates You?”

 As you consider the best direction to take with your answer, don’t be afraid to frame your response around your particular strengths.
 Tying quantifiable results to an abstract question such as “what motivates you?” is a powerful way to get the attention of the interviewer.